mmozuras/mmozuras.github.com/post/_posts/2016-02-15-podcasts-i-listen-to.md

 reddit: https://www.reddit.com/r/podcasts/comments/461j6f/podcasts_i_listen_to/
 ---

 I've started listening to podcasts sometime in 2007, almost 9 years ago.
 [DotNetRocks](//dotnetrocks.com/) was my first show.
-Can't remember whichever episode was the first one, but I distinctly remember listening to Billy Hollis talk about Complexity ([show #214, 2007-02-13](//dotnetrocks.com/?show=214)) and trying really really hard to keep up.
+Can't remember which episode was the first one, but I distinctly remember listening to Billy Hollis talk about Complexity ([show #214, 2007-02-13](//dotnetrocks.com/?show=214)) and trying really really hard to keep up.
 Stopping and rewinding was not unusual.

 Just like [@ailon](//twitter.com/ailon), whose [post](//medium.com/@ailon/podcasts-i-listen-to-2016-edition-8c50ec7e7831) inspired to write this one, I've been listening ever since.
 I spend a lot of time with podcasts - I listen when I walk, prepare and eat breakfast, in the shower, do chores and run.
 After DotNetRocks, my next two podcasts were [Hanselminutes](//hanselminutes.com/) and [Mondays](//mondays.pwop.com/).
 As I moved on from Microsoft ecosystem (and Mondays is no longer active), none of them are among my current subscriptions.